 Subject to section 66 of the Act, a prisoner on remand shall be permitted to receive visits from the prisoner’s spouse, de facto partner, friends and relations —

-(a) as soon as practicable after his admission to prison in accordance with the rules prescribed for the prison in which that prisoner is confined;
+(a) as soon as practicable after the prisoner’s admission to prison in accordance with the rules prescribed for the prison in which that prisoner is confined; and

-(b) daily thereafter in accordance with the rules prescribed for that prison; and
+(b) subject to the physical capacity of the prison’s visiting facilities, then twice weekly in accordance with the rules prescribed for that prison; and

 (c) at such other times as may be authorised by the superintendent.

 [Regulation 56 amended: Gazette 30 Jun 2003 p.
-2625.]
+2625; SL 2022/197 r.
+4.]

 57. Separation of remand prisoners